istolga/simulation-api/README.md

                     <latency percent="2" timems="4976"></latency>
                 </latencies>
       </mapping>
-where reject-type is REJECT or WAIT.
-If number of requests greater than throuput-in-min and REJECT type 429("Too Many Requests") http status will be sent.
-If type is WAIT - the server will wait for available throuput, meaning for the next minute.
+where **reject-type** is **REJECT** or **WAIT**.
+If number of requests greater than throuput-in-min and REJECT type is specified - 429("Too Many Requests") http status will be sent.
+If type is WAIT - the server will wait for available throuput, in this case for the next minute.

-filename is a response file located at resources/response if filename doesn't have an extension, for example filename="response/user", it will depend on Content-Type header.
+**filename** is a response file located at resources/response If filename doesn't have an extension, for example filename="response/user", it will depend on Content-Type header.
-If it is "application/xml" - response/user.xml will be used, "application/json" - response/user.json will be used.
+If Content-Type is "application/xml" - response/user.xml will be used, "application/json" - response/user.json will be used.

-latency defines how long to hold a server in ms. Percent is a number such latency should happen.
+**latency** defines how long to hold a server in ms. Percent is in how many cases such latency should happen.
 It can be in any units, what's important is to just have the same units for all latencies.
-Using simple random function it finds which timems to use.